 During the adjustments made for Covid-19, employers could ask applicants to submit a scanned copy or photo of their original documents via email or using a mobile app and then arrange a video call to see the original document.

-Employers will not need to carry out retrospective checks on anyone who had a Covid-19 adjusted check between 30th March 2020 – when the allowances started – and 16th May 2021.
+Employers will not need to carry out retrospective Right to Work checks on anyone who had a Covid-19 adjusted check between 30th March 2020 – when the allowances started – and 31st August 2021.

 Sign up to receive updates

 Receive notifications from TrustID direct to your inbox.
 Simply fill out your email address in the form below.

 We’d be really happy to chat through your requirements and offer advice on the best service for your business.

 Tel: 0118 466 0822 or email us.Request a callback